This post originally appeared on VICE Australia.

-The New South Wales (NSW) Police drug dog presence at the 2015 Sydney Gay and Lesbian Mardi Gras was substantial, as it was in previous years.
+The New South Wales (NSW) Police drug dog presence at this month's Sydney Gay and Lesbian Mardi Gras was substantial, as it has been in previous years.
 After having marched in the parade Tom, who prefers to keep his last name private, made his way to the after-party.
 The 28-year-old health industry worker arrived at the Moore Park event wearing a large backpack, only to be confronted by an officer with a dog.

 "The handler was on the other side of the crowd.
 He made eye contact with me.
 I was nowhere near the dog, but as I was walking in and joined the line, he walked through the crowd towards me.
 He put his hand on my backpack before the dog even indicated and then the dog sat down," he told VICE.